Bluette1/star-wars-info/README.md

 - `heroku run npx prisma db push --preview-feature`

 ## Potential Future Improvements / Ambitions
-- Add functionality for users to add their favourite people/persons
 - Integrate with more API's
 - Review and refurbish the styling
 - Add more code testing